criblio/appscope/docs/Interposition_Mechanisms.md

 # Interposition Mechanisms

-In a previous blog, we outlined how AppScope uses function interpositioning as a means to extract information from applications, in user mode, at run time.
-You can check it out [here](AppScope_Design.md).
-In this blog, we want to provide an overview of a few (among many available) interposition mechanisms that we&#39;ve found valuable in building AppScope.
-This blog delves into application development details, and will be of particular interest to developers who love to maximize their apps&#39; performance.
+In the document AppScope Design, we outlined how AppScope uses function interpositioning as a means to extract information from applications, in user mode, at run time.
+In this document, we want to provide an overview of a few (among many available) interposition mechanisms that we&#39;ve found valuable in building AppScope.
+This document delves into application development details, and will be of particular interest to developers interested in application performance.

 ## Library Preload